-All new freshmen, transfer students and students enrolled in the Post-Secondary Enrollment Option Program (PSEOP) are required to attend an orientation program prior to registering for classes at The University of Akron.
+All new freshmen, transfer students and students enrolled in the College Credit Plus program are required to attend an orientation program prior to registering for classes at The University of Akron.
 Orientation is conducted as a one-day program and is intended to ensure a smooth transition to the University.
-Content includes information about academic policies and procedures, registration and financial responsibility, campus involvement, and campus safety.
-In addition, all new, direct from high school students are required to attend a mandatory three-day New Roo Weekend program prior to the start of the fall semester.
+Content includes information about academic policies and procedures, registration and financial responsibility, and campus involvement.
+The weekend before classes begin, all incoming freshmen are also encouraged to attend New Roo Weekend for a chance to meet the rest of the incoming class, find out about campus involvement opportunities, and kick off their Akron Experience.

 Multiple orientation sessions are available prior to each term and are filled on a first come, first served basis.
 Students should attend orientation as soon as possible to ensure the best selection of classes.